Title: Cranial Nerve VI Palsies

 - Van C, Syed NA.
 Epithelial-Stromal and Stromal Corneal Dystrophies: A Clinicopathologic Review.
 Revision of [Birkholz ES, Syed NA, Wagoner, MD.
 Corneal Stromal Dystrophies: A Clinicopathologic Review.
 Aug.
 17, 2009]; EyeRounds.org.
 August 20, 2015.
 Available from: http://www.eyerounds.org/cases/43-Corneal-Stromal-Dystrophies.htm

 - Copyright statement: Copyright Author Name, ©2016.
 For further information regarding the rights to this collection, please visit: URL to copyright information page on Moran CORE

-Title: A Severe Case of Vision Threatening Papilledema due to Idiopathic Intracranial Hypertension
+Title: Case Report of Vision Threatening Papilledema due to Idiopathic Intracranial Hypertension

 Author: Robert Henseler, 4th Year Medical Student, Rutgers University – New Jersey Medical School